-Meat and potato pie is a British institution, my version remains pretty traditional and uses beef shin and two types of potato.
+Meat and potato plate pie is a British institution; my version remains pretty traditional and uses beef shin and two types of potato.

 This recipe is just that, I would have eaten this everywhere from home to the school canteen and from the local chip shop through to St Andrews Football Ground!

-It is a pattern that you see in everything from a classic cottage pie, steak and stilton pie, cheese and onion pasty or Scotch pie to my favourite faggots and peas!
+It is a pattern that you see in everything from a classic cottage pie, steak and stilton pie, cheese and onion pasty and Scotch pie!

 I guess that is because, relatively speaking, we have become very much cash-rich and time-poor.